Daniel-Chin/WorldOfBlogs/readme.md

 * Chrome dev console is verbose with rejected REST requests, even when the errors are well caught.
 See [StackOverflow](https://stackoverflow.com/questions/4500741/suppress-chrome-failed-to-load-resource-messages-in-console) Expect to see some red when you open the console.
 * Should have used `useContext` for `whoami` and `unAuth`...
 * Canceling api call due to useEffect clean up leads to duplicates requests.
 My backend is not repetition-proof, so there are race-condition problems with pages like changePasswordPage.
+* Username is case-sensitive.
+That means "Daniel" and "daniel" can be two different users.
+This is not good, but this results from Firestore having case-sensitive document ID.

 ## Data Structure
 ### User